Darthholi/DocumentConcepts/README.md

 and yet it seems that they are able to use commonalities to get to better results, since when we generate data without any layouts, the results get worse.

-To make a fast label reuse experimental environment, we need to abandon the idea of simple generators and proceed with dropping the visual information as that is the most memory heavy one.
+To make a fast (even one-shot learning) experimental environment, we would need to abandon the idea of simple generators and proceed with dropping the visual information as that is the most memory heavy one.